Weave Code

 • Pros:

-• Laravel Compatibility: The package is PHP-based and integrates seamlessly with Laravel’s dependency injection and service container.
-Laravel’s native support for Composer packages ensures minimal friction in adoption.
+• Laravel Compatibility: The package is designed for PHP and integrates seamlessly with Laravel’s dependency injection and service container.
+The Client class can be instantiated and bound to Laravel’s IoC container for easy access across the application.

-• API Abstraction: The client abstracts Recurly’s V3 API, reducing boilerplate for subscription management, billing, and account operations.
-This aligns well with Laravel’s focus on developer productivity.
+• Recurly API Alignment: The package abstracts Recurly’s V3 API, providing a clean, object-oriented interface for subscription management, billing, and account operations.
+This aligns well with Laravel’s MVC architecture, where business logic (e.g., subscription handling) can be encapsulated in services or controllers.

-• Pagination & Filtering: The Pager class simplifies handling large datasets, which is critical for Laravel applications managing subscriptions at scale.
+• Pagination and Filtering: The Pager class simplifies handling large datasets, which is critical for Laravel applications managing user subscriptions or billing records.

 • Cons: